septagonau/SeeSharp-Website/privacy.md

 ## Data Security

-We take precautions to ensure that SeeSharp functions securely on your device.
+We take precautions to ensure that SharpView functions securely on your device.
 However, users are encouraged to secure their device using Face ID, passcodes, or other authentication methods supported by the device.

 ---